 What Is Medical Malpractice?

-Medical malpractice occurs when a patient experiences severe pain and suffering or permanent injury caused by the negligence, errors, or omissions in diagnosis, treatment, or care.
+Medical malpractice occurs when a patient dies, experiences severe pain and suffering or permanent injury caused by the negligence, errors, or omissions in diagnosis, treatment, or care.
 For a medical malpractice claim to be valid, there must be a violation of the standard of care, as well as significant injury and specific damages caused by the negligence of a hospital, doctor, or healthcare provider.
-Damages refer to disability, lost income and earning capacity, pain and suffering, mental anguish, and high associated medical costs.
+By damages, we mean disability, lost income and earning capacity, pain and suffering, mental anguish, and high associated medical costs.

 Five of the most common types of medical malpractice are misdiagnosis, medication errors (incorrect medication or dosage, dangerous combination of drugs, etc.), surgical errors, childbirth injuries to infants, and failure to recommend adequate treatment.